dgoulet-tor/arti/README.md

 `cargo doc --no-deps --document-private-items`, to include documentation for private members but not for dependencies.

+You can try running the demo code in `client-demo` with `cd client-demo && cargo run`.
+You'll need to have a running local chutney network first; see the documentation for that program.

 ## I want to help.
 What _should_ I do with this?

 More tests would be great.

-Parsing more document types would be great.
+Parsing more document types would be neat.

 More documentation examples would be great.